minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-AWS-Basic-Listing-Creating-Deleting-Resources/readme.md

     - Compute Optimized: use for computational tasks which is required high CPU processing due to heavy work-load
     - Memories Optimized: use for fast performance for workloads that process large data sets in memory
     - And some more other instance type which you can find here: [AWS Instance Types](https://aws.amazon.com/ec2/instance-types/)
-- NAT Gateway: this is a network-based service that provided by AWS to help the other services that inside a private network can connecto to the internet
+- NAT Gateway: this is a network-based service that provided by AWS to help the other services that inside a private network can connect to the internet
-- Internet Gateway: this is alsl a network-based service that managed by AWS to help all of the service inside a VPC (AWS Local) to be able to connect to the internet
+- Internet Gateway: this is also a network-based service that managed by AWS to help all of the services inside a VPC (AWS Local) to be able to connect to the internet
+- Public Subnet
+- VPC: stand for Virtual Private Cloud this can be understood as a De-militaly Zone (DMZ) which is deployed based on the underlied hardware and provisioned to AWS customer (us) to use.
+By AWS definition, All VPCs are completely private, that means, a VPC is logically separate your infrastructure.
+    > If there were 2 VPCs that deployed at the same AZ and same AWS Region, they are still completely private and cannot be connected to each others.
+Unless, we setup some special services and connect 2 VPC.
+Then, they will be able to communicate to each other
 - Availability Zone (AZ): this is a physical datacenter in which can be understood as an AZ.
 It presents the available of AWS Services.
 This is spread-out zone by zone.
-An AZ is located inside an AWS Region
+An AZ is located inside an AWS Region.
+From the chart, we can see that AZ 1 and AZ 2 which mean that our service is deployed into 2 different datacenter in the same region
-- AWS Region: This is the physical places where Amazon build the Datacenters and make them become aailable for usage.
+- AWS Region(s): They are the physical places where Amazon build the Datacenters and make them become aailable for usage.
 An AWS Region can have at least 1 AZ and at most 4 AZ (continue to growth)
+- AWS Cloud: This is virtually understands that all of the services that we deployed will belong / inside Amazon Web Service
--
+- Internet: global internet (0.0.0.0/0)